 When their sons didn’t return, they thought that the farmer was lucky.

 This juxtaposition of luck or fate is captured in American Pastoral by US author Philip Roth.
 Roth tells the story of an All-American success story, initially through the eyes of a high school reunion and then lifts the lid on all the elements that were tearing him apart from the inside.
-A domestic drama unstable spouse and counter-culture terrorist daughter plays out against a backdrop of globalisation shaping the US manufacturing sector, civil rights and social unrest during the latter days of the Vietnam war.The main protagonists life comes apart at the seams whilst seemingly been fine.
+A domestic drama featuring a mentally unstable spouse and a counter-culture terrorist daughter plays out against a backdrop of globalisation shaping the US manufacturing sector, civil rights and social unrest during the latter days of the Vietnam war.The main protagonists life comes apart at the seams whilst seemingly been fine.